lumeland/lume.land/docs/core/events.md

 ## afterLoad

 Event triggered after all files in the source folder are loaded (but not processed).
-It allows to do low-level operations like renaming files, etc.
+It lets you do low-level operations like renaming files.

 ## beforeRender

-This event is triggered just after all pages are loaded but before they are rendered.
+This event is triggered after all pages are loaded, but before they are rendered.

 ```js